top of page

 • We have to create something from nothing for our RAD families.
 “We’re fighting for something that doesn’t exist.
 We’re working within a system that is broken," says Amy.
 "We must be creative and resourceful and navigate what we do have."
 If help and advocacy were plentiful for RAD parents, there'd be no need for RAD Advocates.
 The hope is that one day, there is no need for the nonprofit organization.
 We are not there though, not yet.

-Navigating RAD is not your typical event like a conference.
-It is not a typical event because RAD is not your typical issue.
+Navigating RAD is not your typical event.
+Because RAD is not your typical issue.
 RAD families need and deserve something different.
 NavRAD is a guided plan-building experience for parents navigating reactive attachment disorder.

 As Amy says, we're banning together to create solutions that are not easy or evident.
 But, together, we can pool our resources, creativity, and community.
 It is a monumental task, but for a monumental need.
 Everyone benefits when RAD parents get the support they need and deserve.